-DO NOT take risks with your own safety; you will help no one by becoming a casualty yourself.
-This is of particular importance with regard to power lines, water and crags.
+- DO NOT take risks with your own safety; you will help no one by becoming a casualty yourself.
+This is of particular importance with power lines, water and crags.

-DO BE ESPECIALLY CAUTIOUS if there is no obvious injury.
+- DO be especially cautious if there is no obvious injury.
 Look for the possibility of head injury (bruising, cuts, damaged helmet etc.).
-If you have the slightest suspicion that someone may have suffered any head injury, or if they have any loss of memory or have been unconscious, even for a second, they MUST be taken to a hospital for checks (do not rely on them promising to go) DO call for Mountain Rescue assistance (999, ask for Police, Mountain Rescue) if the casualty is located anywhere except a roadside – a call for an ambulance alone is generally insufficient .
+If you have the slightest suspicion that someone may have suffered any head injury or spinal injury, or if they have any loss of memory or have been unconscious, even for a second, they MUST be taken to a hospital for checks (do not rely on them promising to go).

 If a casualty, or any part of their aircraft are in contact with power lines, or if cables are touching the ground, DO NOT APPROACH CLOSER THAN 20 YARDS until you are assured by someone from the Electricity Board that the power has been cut off.
 Automatic circuit breakers may attempt to reconnect the power several times without warning.
 In wet conditions stay even further away.
 To be blunt it would be distressing to watch someone die, but stupid to double the death toll by attempting a misguided rescue.

 Informing next of kin